- Microaggressions are instances of indirect, subtle or unintentional discrimination against members of a marginalized group

 - Microaggressions can cause serious harm to students and create an unsafe or hostile learning environment

 - Instructors must educate themselves on the history of racism and microaggressions to foster an inclusive and equitable classroom

-Dr. Cherly Gary-Furdge is the Division Chair of Public Administration and Management at North Central Texas College
+Dr. Cherly Gary-Furdge is a Professor of Criminal Justice and Sociology at North Central Texas College

 Microaggressions in education are damaging to students and can often create a hostile learning environment.
 A few years into working in higher education, I received a phone call from several students about a comment an instructor made in class.
 The complaints not only came from Black students, but also students of other races.
 The instructor said that “The Cosby show is a show that shows Black people trying to live like white people.”